plwg/git_presentation/how_to_build_a_time_machine.md

 ![](head-to-testing.png)

-A special pointer, HEAD, always points to the current branch.
+A special pointer, HEAD, marks the current branch.

 Now if you make another commit